2024.2.12

 In the past month, I feel like I've come to understand this well.

-The author's call for "Why not take a break?" was met with laughter from fans of the top groups.
+The author's call to "take a break for a while?" was met with laughter from fans of the top groups.

 In that case, we have nothing more to say and will simply watch their trends.

-With that, I want to send a small cheer to them.
+With that, I want to send my heartfelt support to them.

-Finally, I would like to introduce three groups that have the potential to break into the top five girl groups in 2024.
+Finally, I would like to introduce three groups that have the potential to break into the top five girl groups of 2024.

 First up is BABYMONSTER, a seven-member girl group that includes two Japanese members and is making its debut under YG Entertainment for the first time in seven years since BLACKPINK.

 While they have not yet made a CD debut, their digital single "BATTER UP," released last November, has already surpassed 200 million views.
-Given that there have been claims that the girl group boom ended with the emergence of NewJeans, their debut could spark a resurgence of interest in girl groups.
+Given that there have been discussions about the end of the girl group boom since the emergence of NewJeans, their debut could spark a resurgence of interest in girl groups.

 They are set to release their first album on April 1, and it will be exciting to see how well they perform.